VictorChepkasov/savingsWallet/README.md

 # Savings Wallet
-For those who want to keep their funds safe but are afraid that she will lose or someone will crack her private key.
-Idea taken from the Ethereum Whitepaper.
+For those who want to keep their funds safe but are afraid that she will lose or someone will crack her private key. **Idea taken from the Ethereum Whitepaper**.

 # An excerpt from the Ethereum Whitepaper
 > 1. **Savings wallets**.
 Suppose that Alice wants to keep her funds safe, but is worried that she will lose or someone will hack her private key.
 She puts ether into a contract with Bob, a bank, as follows: